sa-vear/linux-retroism/README.md

 ### Dependencies ✓

-You can use either Hyprland or SwayFX, although I actively use & debug on hyprland.
+You can use either Hyprland or SwayFX/Sway, although I actively use & debug on hyprland.
 The install script will let you know if any dependencies are missing.

 In general, you must install these or else things may break & not work.